saraserafino/AdvancedProgramming/README.md

 # Advanced Programming

-This repository contains every material of the course of Advanced Programming @ UniTS & SISSA Academic Year 2023/24.
+This repository contains every material of the course of Advanced Programming followed at SISSA (joint course with UniTS), teached by Prof. Africa, during the academic year 2023/24.
 More precisely it contains:
 - a PDF file of all the lectures provided by the teacher
 - all the laboratory exercises (solved)
 - my notes of the lectures, including the transcript of the solutions of the laboratories and my answers of simulations' and exams' theoretical questions